matthewdeuschle/Titanic-Shiny-Application/README.md

 2. For more information about Kaggle Titanic challenge visit: https://www.kaggle.com/c/titanic-gettingStarted

-3. For more information inspiration about the Kaggle Titanic challenge visit Tevor's R tutorial here: http://trevorstephens.com/post/72916401642/titanic-getting-started-with-r
+3. For more inspiration about the Kaggle Titanic challenge visit Tevor's R tutorial here: http://trevorstephens.com/post/72916401642/titanic-getting-started-with-r